An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Fri, Aug 8th: Travel to Annecy & Lake Exploration

-• Activities: We walked from the bus station to our accommodation, stopping for groceries, there was a market in the main town centre and took our goodies down for a picnic at Jardins de l'Europe park.
+Activities: There was a beautiful market in the main town centre, we purchased some fresh produce, meat, Saucisson Brioché (A high-quality pork sausage baked inside a soft brioche loaf) and cheese and took our goodies down for a picnic at Jardins de l'Europe park.
+We sat here enjoying the views over the lake and listened to music.
 We then explored the picturesque streets of Annecy and admired the iconic Palais de l'Isle and Pont des Amours bridge.

-• Food: We enjoyed a traditional Savoyard fondue at Le Freti (4.5 stars)
+Food: We enjoyed a traditional Savoyard fondue at Le Freti.

 Sat, Aug 9th: Annecy Hike & Castle Views